dkoz/palworld-api/README.md

 # Palworld REST API Wrapper
- `palworld-api` is an API wrapper for the new Palworld Rest API.
-This supports all endpoints of the API and has been thoroughly tested.
+ This is a simple Palworld REST API Wrapper for Python project.
+This supports all API endpoints for Palworld.

 ## Version
 > v1.0.0